Current & Recent

 The price of a ticket is 20 RON.
 Students and senior citizens will pay only 13 RON.

-In Perugia, Italy, from March 21st to 26th, at 9 pm, the Teatro Morlacchi will stage a production of Thomas Bernhard's "The Force of Habit" (“La forza dell'abitudine”), with Alessandro Gassman, Paolo Fosso, Sergio Meogrossi, and the artists of the Circo Colombaioni, under the direction of Alessandro Gassman.
-The notice here
+In Perugia, Italy, from March 21st to 26th 2006, at 9 pm, the Teatro Morlacchi will stage a production of Thomas Bernhard's "The Force of Habit" (“La forza dell'abitudine”), with Alessandro Gassman, Paolo Fosso, Sergio Meogrossi, and the artists of the Circo Colombaioni, under the direction of Alessandro Gassman.
+The notice on Perugia On Line described it as "A playful satire on the inability of the artist to see reality."

 In Hora Mortis/Under the Iron of the Moon, a volume of Bernhard's poetry translated by James Reidel, will be published by the Princeton University Press in June 2006.